389ds/389ds.github.io/docs/389ds/design/memberof-scalability.md

     SRCH base="<suffix>" scope=2 filter="(|(attr_1=<node_dn>)..(attr_N=<node_dn))" attrs=ALL
     attr_1,...,attr_N: are membership attributes (defined in "cn=MemberOf Plugin,cn=plugins,cn=config")

-But looking at internal searches filters we can see an increasing number of them as the *<node_dn>* moves to the root.
+But looking at internal searches filters we can see an increasing number of them as the * <node_dn> * moves toward the root.
 It also fluctuates  highly as soon as there are nested groups and nodes/leafs belong to several groups.

-In the three following figures, the number in red (close to *<node_dn>*) is the number of searches:
+In the three following figures, the number in red (close to * <node_dn> *) is the number of this type of searche:

     SRCH base="<suffix>" scope=2 filter="(|(attr_1=<node_dn>)..(attr_N=<node_dn))" attrs=ALL